South Africa - Country Commercial Guide

 Parastatals

-Telecommunications While government efforts to liberalize the telecommunications sector and encourage competition have improved, regulatory uncertainty and fragmented competition have hampered growth.
-Key challenges include strengthening the capacity of the sector regulator, the Independent Communications Authority of South Africa (ICASA), and implementing a spectrum auction.
+While government efforts to liberalize the telecommunications sector and encourage competition have improved, regulatory uncertainty and fragmented competition have hampered growth.
+Key challenges include strengthening the capacity of the sector regulator, the Independent Communications Authority of South Africa (ICASA).
+The South African government completed its high-demand spectrum auction in March 2022, with the goal of transforming the communication sector, allowing more competitors in the business, lowering communication prices, and expanding rural connection.
+The government’s goal was also to switch off from Analogue TV, but the target date of March 31, 2023, for complete switch off from analogue TV signal was not met.
+South Africa’s new Minister of Communications and Digital Technologies was recently charged with determining and publishing the analogue switch-off date for South Africa in the Government Gazette.
 South Africa failed to meet the 2015 International telecommunications Union (ITU) deadline for switching off analogue TV signals as part of the digital migration.
-As of August 2021, South Africa initiated, but did not complete the migration due to legal delays.

 In May 2014, the government of South Africa signed the Special Economic Zones (SEZ) Act into law aimed at supporting balanced industrial development, manufacturing capabilities, and the development of more competitive free port-centric regional economies.

-Prior to the SEZ Act, the Department of Trade, Industry and Competition (the dtic) initiated the Industrial Development Zone (IDZ) program under the Manufacturing Development Act of 2000.
-The focus of current SEZ program is to attract foreign direct investment, increase exportation of value-added manufactured products, and to create linkages between domestic- and zone-based industries.
-Bulk ore handling, petro-chemicals, automotive manufacture, and related industries benefit from this initiative.
+Prior to the SEZ Act, the Department of Trade, Industry and Competition (DTIC) initiated the Industrial Development Zone (IDZ) program under the Manufacturing Development Act of 2000.
+The focus of the current SEZ program is to attract foreign direct investment, increase the exportation of value-added manufactured products, and to create linkages between domestic- and zone-based industries.
+Bulk ore handling, chemicals, automotive manufacture, and related industries benefit from this initiative.
 Seven SEZs (Coega, East London, Richards Bay, Dube/King Shaka IA (KSIA), OR Tambo IA, Maluti Pafung/Harrismith, and Saldanha Bay) are operational with plans to create seven more.
 The largest SEZ, Coega, has attracted investments worth approximately R30 billion ($2.27 billion).

 Financing of Projects